XR-Studios/xr-studios.github.io/components.md

 !> Headers, footers, and folders work ***exclusively*** with Panels.
 Do not try to put a Large Button in a Folder.

 ### Panel
-> Class: `ofxXRSPanel`
+Groups together multiple components into an on-screen panel.
+Constructor takes two floats for the panel's X,Y coordinates or an **ofxXRSPanelAnchor**
 <div align=justify>
 <img width="75%" src="./img/braitsch.png"/>
 </div>

-Groups together multiple components into an on-screen panel.
-Constructor takes two floats for the panel's X,Y coordinates or an **ofxXRSPanelAnchor**
+> Class: `ofxXRSPanel`

+#### Methods
+- `void setOpacity(float opacity)`
+    - Sets the opacity of this panel and the components within to *opacity*, between 0 and 1.
+- `void setLabelAlignment(ofxXRSAlignment alignment)`
+    - Sets how label text is justified to *alignment*
+- `void setAutoDraw(bool autoDraw)`
+    - Sets whether or not this panel automatically draws itself and its components (if false, you will have to call `draw()` on this panel in your app's *draw()* method)
+- `ofxXRSHeader* addHeader(string label, bool draggable)`
+    - Adds a header to this panel and returns a pointer to it.
+A panel can only have one header.
+Any subsequent `addHeader()` calls will override the previous header.
+- `ofxXRSFolder* addFolder(string label, ofColor color)`
+    - Adds a folder to the bottom of this panel and returns a pointer to it.
+- `ofxXRSDropDown* addDropdown(string label, std::vector<string> options)`
+    - Adds a dropdown populated with *options* to the bottom of this panel and returns a pointer to it.
+- `ofxXRSFooter* addFooter()`
+    - Adds a footer to the bottom of this panel and returns a pointer to it.
+A panel can only have one footer.
+It cannot have a label (yet).
+A footer will always be on the bottom of the panel regardless of in what order it was added.
+- `ofxXRSHeader* getHeader()`
+    - Returns a pointer to this panel's header, or nullptr if it has none.
+- `ofxXRSFooter* getFooter()`
+    - Returns a pointer to this panel's footer, or nullptr if it has none.
+- `ofxXRSFolder* getFolder(string label)`
+    - Returns a pointer to the child *ofxXRSFolder* with label *label*, or nullptr if a child could not be found.
+- `ofxXRSDropdown* getDropdown(string label)`
+    - Returns a pointer to the child *ofxXRSDropdown* with label *label*, or nullptr if a child could not be found.

+#### Instantiation
 !> Using X,Y coordinates calculated via the application window's width and height is recommended over using an **ofxXRSPanelAnchor** - they do not play nice with resizing windows.

 ### Header
->Class: `ofxXRSHeader`
+A special label for a panel that automatically places itself at the top of the panel and allows the panel to be repositioned
 <div align=justify>
 <img width="75%" src="./img/components/header.png"/>
 </div>

-A special label for a panel that automatically places itself at the top of the panel and allows the panel to be repositioned
+>Class: `ofxXRSHeader`

 ### Footer
->Class: `ofxXRSFooter`
+A special label for a panel that automatically places itself at the bottom of the panel and allows the panel to be resized
 <div align=justify>
 <img width="75%" src="./img/components/footer.png"/>
 </div>

-A special label for a panel that automatically places itself at the bottom of the panel and allows the panel to be resized
+>Class: `ofxXRSFooter`

 ### Folder
->Class: `ofxXRSFolder`
+Groups together multiple components within a panel into a labeled, collapsable folder view.
 <div align=justify>
 <img width="75%" src="./img/components/folder.png"/>
 </div>

-Groups together multiple components within a panel into a labeled, collapsable folder view.
+>Class: `ofxXRSFolder`

 ### Scroll View
+Similar to a folder, except instead of expanding to show its children via a dropdown, it is a fixed size and the user can scroll through the options when mousing over the component.

 >Class: `ofxXRSScrollView`

-Similar to a folder, except instead of expanding to show its children via a dropdown, it is a fixed size and the user can scroll through the options when mousing over the component.